DeanRoddey/CIDLib/ReadMe.md

 As mentioned above, the build instructions are in the Wiki pages of this repository.
 The rest of the documentation (as it gets created) will be in the actual repository.
 But you'd need to build CIDLib first before you can then generate the documentation.
 So the build instructions need to be separate.

 CIDLib isn't hard to build because it has its own build system.
 There are no crazily complex make files or anything.
 Currently there's one simple make file to build the build tool itself.
 After that it's all done via the CIDBuild utility.

-It currently is setup for Visual C++ 2017.
-Once 2019 is more stable, we can move it forward to that.
-For now, 2017 is a better choice.
-And you can install them side by side easily enough if you need to use 2019 for some other work.
-CIDLib's setup will not interfere with anything else.
+It currently is setup for Visual C++ 2019 on Windows and G++ on Linux.
+But the build tool uses a pluggable tools interface and can support other tool sets as well.

 Let me know if you have any questions or issues with the build instructions.